Macrometacorp/docs/docs/cep/examples/patterns-and-trends.md

 begin

     @info(name = 'temperature-trend-analyzer')
-    insert into PeakTemperatureStream
+    INSERT INTO PeakTemperatureStream
 -- Projects the lowest, highest and the first drop in the temperature trend
-    select e1.roomNo, e1.temp as initialTemp,
+    SELECT e1.roomNo, e1.temp as initialTemp,
         e2[last].temp as peakTemp, e3.temp as firstDropTemp

 -- Identifies the trend of the temperature in a room
-    from every e1=TemperatureStream,
+    FROM every e1=TemperatureStream,
          e2=TemperatureStream[ifThenElse(e2[last].temp is null,
                 e1.temp <= temp, e2[last].temp <= temp)]+,
          e3=TemperatureStream[e2[last].temp > temp];